DERMAPLANING REVEALS A DEWY GLOWING SKIN

 Many are concerned that their hair will grow back heavier and darker after Dermaplaning.
 This is not the case.
 Fine facial “peach fuzz” is one of the two types of hair that everyone has.
 It’s called vellus hair and is the fine translucent hair that you can see if you look closely on the face.
-The other type of hair is terminal hair, which is the coarser hair you see on the head.
+The other type of hair is terminal hair, which is the coarser hair.
 Because vellus hair is so fine and different from terminal hair, cutting it does not make it grow back thicker.
 “Merely an Old Wives Tale.”

 The normal skin growth cycle is around 30 days and since Dermaplaning removes about two to three weeks worth of dead skin cells.
 It’s best to wait about three to four weeks between treatments.